How to make a professional email footer: Best practices & examples

 5. Increased engagement

-Here are ten examples of the best email footers, each serving a unique purpose:
+Here are ten examples of the best professional email footers, each serving a unique purpose:

 1. The classic email footer